69 Anatomy and Physiology

 Textbooks

-Anatomical Basis of Injury (CC BY) by Layci Harrison
+Anatomical Basis of Injury by Layci Harrison (CC BY).

 An adaptation of Anatomy and Physiology (OpenStax) designed to supplement an Anatomical Basis of Injury in Athletic Training course while providing review of basic Anatomy and Physiology.